• About Us

 What is “Celebrate Birds” Month and the LWC Birdathon?

 “Celebrate Birds” is our month-long celebration of the phenomenon that is spring migration in Loudoun County and an opportunity to spotlight World Migratory Bird Day on May 9.
-Celebrate Birds happens this year from April 18 to May 17.
+Celebrate Birds! happened in 2026 from April 18 to May 17.

 At Loudoun Wildlife Conservancy, we celebrate with a variety of inspiring bird walks, events, and our most anticipated fundraising event of the year: the Loudoun Wildlife Birdathon.